OBOAcademy/obook/docs/explanation/taxon-constraints-explainer.md

 ## Uses for taxon restrictions

 1. **Finding inconsistencies.** Taxon restrictions use terms from the NCBI Taxonomy Ontology, which asserts pairwise disjointness between sibling taxa (e.g., nothing can be both an insect and a rodent).
-When terms have taxon constraints, a reasoner can check for inconsistencies.
+When terms have taxon restrictions, a reasoner can check for inconsistencies.

     _When GO implemented taxon restrictions, [they found 5874 errors](https://pubmed.ncbi.nlm.nih.gov/20973947/)!_